kevinvanissa/NLP_Project/README.md

 # Sentiment Analysis of the Amber Heard vs Johnny Depp Trial (NLP Project)

 ## Introduction
 It is being said that the internet had already decided that Amber Heard was guilty from the beginning.
-Out of curiosity, I have decided to process some tweets from twitter and perform some sentiment analysis to see if this was the case.
+Out of curiosity, I have decided to process some tweets from Twitter and perform some sentiment analysis to see if this was the case.
 The trial basically started from April 11, 2022, so I searched for tweets from April 1 until basically the end of the trial.

 ## Project Overview
 - Use twitter api to search for a specific hashtag and save data as csv file